-We believe that members (Volunteers and Contractors) of the Beltane Fire Society should participate in the charity’s activities with a shared behavioural expectation, regardless of experience or role.
+We believe that members (including both Volunteers and Contractors) of the Beltane Fire Society should participate in the charity’s activities with a shared behavioural expectation, regardless of experience or role.
 That we all:

 - Communicate honestly and considerately with all – being aware of and respecting diversity, equality, different roles and boundaries, without discrimination.
 We value each others’ truths whilst expressing our own.

-- Work together to make BFS as inclusive, welcoming and sharing an environment as possible.
+- Work together to make BFS an inclusive, safe, welcoming and sharing environment.
 We form a Society with room enough for everyone who upholds these values to take part.

 - Learn, develop and grow through our involvement with BFS.
 When something negative happens, we do our best to explore it to find the lessons to be carried forward.
 We welcome positive change.

 - Act in the best interest of BFS as a whole – always remembering that BFS is a registered and legally accountable charity.
 We avoid bringing BFS, and ourselves, into disrepute by our actions or omissions while representing the charity.

 - Participate in discussion, debate and decision-making – contributing, listening carefully, challenging and finding a common resolution.
 We acknowledge conflict as a natural part of any community and show our best selves when we approach it in a positive manner and take a sensitive approach in dealing with others.